Camden Big Picture Learning Academy

-Camden Big Picture Learning Academy (formerly MetEast High School) is a four-year public high school in the City of Camden, in Camden County, New Jersey, United States, serving students in ninth through twelfth grades as part of the Camden City Public Schools.
+Camden Big Picture Learning Academy (formerly MetEast High School) is a four-year public high school in the City of Camden, in Camden County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as part of the Camden City School District.
 The school opened in 2005 in conjunction with Big Picture Learning as an effort to prepare students for success in college through greater community involvement and mentoring.

-As of the 2021–22 school year, the school had an enrollment of 122 students and 15.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.9:1.
-There were 77 students (63.1% of enrollment) eligible for free lunch and 3 (2.5% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 160 students and 18.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.9:1.
+There were 78 students (48.8% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.

+History

+Starting in the 2021–22 school year, the high school moved into a new $133 million building on Park Boulevard that it shares with Brimm Medical Arts High School and Creative Arts Academy.

 Awards, recognition and rankings

 The school was the 285th-ranked public high school in New Jersey out of 328 schools statewide in New Jersey Monthly magazine's September 2012 cover story on the state's "Top Public High Schools", after being ranked 211th in 2010 out of 322 schools listed.